mnhollandplum/ruby-submissions/1806-b/1module/credit_check/Pat_McCartney.md

 - [ ] writes a test before writing code that implements the behavior to make that test pass
 - [ ] writes both integration and unit tests

-## Version Control
+## Version Control: 2

 Notes:

+* You need to be committing more often
+* You need to be using PRs

 The student(s):

-- [ ] hosts their code on the master branch of their remote repository
+- [x] hosts their code on the master branch of their remote repository
 - [ ] makes commits in small chunks of functionality
 - [ ] submits and merges Pull Requests using the Github interface